 - Know and obey the letter and spirit of laws governing the procurement function and remain alert to the legal ramifications of purchasing decisions.

 - Demonstrate support for socially responsible purchasing to include economic inclusion initiatives and sustainable purchasing programs.

-- Do not use George Washington University’s procure-to-pay systems for personal purchases, or use the university’s buying power for personal benefit.
+- Do not use Procure-to-Pay systems for personal purchases, or use the enterprise’s buying power for personal benefit.

-- Conduct international procurement in accordance with the laws, customs, and practices of foreign countries, consistent with United States laws, and George Washington University financial policies and procedures and the above ethical standards.
+- Conduct international procurement in accordance with the laws, customs, and practices of foreign countries, consistent with United States laws, the enterprise's financial policies and procedures and the above ethical standards.